Rose22/simplemenu-es-de/README.md

 Works across all aspect ratios.
 Super small filesize, so it's a very fast download.

+Supports custom backgrounds, which is nicely combinable with color schemes to make it your own!

 Some examples of how you can make it look:

 <img width="1392" alt="image" src="https://github.com/Rose22/simplemenu-es-de/assets/16426885/0ac35f8d-7961-430c-a5a9-0d92cc21612f">